nikouu/TinyWordle/README.md

 - [Another view of the direct methods](https://github.com/dotnet/runtime/blob/main/src/coreclr/nativeaot/BuildIntegration/Microsoft.NETCore.Native.Windows.targets#L63)
 - [Marshalling Data with Platform Invoke (or, which datatypes map to what)](https://learn.microsoft.com/en-us/dotnet/framework/interop/marshalling-data-with-platform-invoke)

-### Misc work
+### Misc work (-1 KB)

-There was also extra work put in around really small improvements in the ones or tens of bytes.
+There was also extra work put in around really small improvements in the ones or tens of bytes but it rounds to about 1 KB according to the file system.
 - Replaced the `Environment.TickCount64` with the Kernel32 call for it
 - Aggressively inlined the functions with only one caller
+- Removed unnecessary function calls by just updating a variable then calling a function at the end of the branches, instead of function calling in each branch.
+(Found while staring at ILSpy)
+- Removed functions related to complex string interpolations by ensuring everything being interpolated is a `string` (as opposed to a `char`) (Found while staring at ILSpy)

 In the end we get:
 ```
 dotnet publish -r win-x64 -c Release

-Total binary size: 704 KB
+Total binary size: 703 KB
 ```

 Thanks again Michal!